-- 68. Describe the geological conditions needed to create useable geothermal resources on earth. - 69.
-Describe the advantages and disadvantages of geothermal power from engineering, economic, environmental, and societal perspectives. - 70.
+- 68. Describe the advantages and disadvantages of geothermal power from engineering, economic, environmental, and societal perspectives. - 69.
+Describe the geological conditions needed to create useable geothermal resources on earth. - 70.
 List the types of geothermal power plant cycles and their uses. - 71.
 Calculate the performance of different geothermal power plant cycles. - 72.
 Analyze geothermal power plants in California and in the world. - 73.
 Describe geothermal heat pumps for buildings and calculate performance compared to traditional heating and cooling systems. - 74.
+Practice the use of refrigerant fluid properties through lnP-h diagrams. - 75.
 Describe the impact of refrigerant fluid impact on the environment and the regulation mitigating this impact.